sulphuris/sulphuris/README.md

 Don't forget to `npm install` and have `Node 14+`!

-Build and watch, builds also minified version

 ```bash
 $ npm run dev
 ```

+This command will start a local development server.
+It will also watch for the changes and rebuild the project when necessary.

 ## 📝 Contributing

 If you have any ideas on how to improve Sulphuris, feel free to open an issue or a pull request.
-If you're not sure how to do that, check out the [contributing guidelines](CONTRIBUTING.md).
+We're always looking for new contributors to help us make this project better.

 ### ToDo:
 * [ ] Inline links